tforster/webproducer/README.md

 - **--no-scripts**: Disables the scripts pipeline.
 No scripts will be parsed or written to the output stream.
 - **--no-css**: Disables the stylesheets pipeline.
 No stylesheets will be parsed or written to the output stream.
 - **--no-files**: Disables the static files pipeline that copies assets from source.
 No static files will be parsed or written to the output stream.
-- **--no-pages**: Disables the templates pipeline.
+- **--no-uris**: Disables the templates pipeline.
 No template driven files will be parsed or written to the output stream.

 #### Housekeeping Options